divio/divio-cloud-docs/reference/addons-key.rst

 Cache control for static files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Static files in our Django projects are collected by Django at build time, and served by uWSGI.
+Static files in our Django applications are collected by Django at build time, and served by uWSGI.
-Aldryn Django configures the command it issues to uWSGI to start static file serving on the basis of project settings.
+Aldryn Django configures the command it issues to uWSGI to start static file serving on the basis of application settings.
 By default, files are served with no ``Cache-Control`` header applied.

 .. _STATICFILES_DEFAULT_MAX_AGE: